chappy84/google-analytics-server-side/README.md

 Development: [![Development Code Coverage Status](https://coveralls.io/repos/chappy84/google-analytics-server-side/badge.png?branch=development)](https://coveralls.io/r/chappy84/google-analytics-server-side?branch=development)

-This framework uses [PHPUnit][22], along with [TravisCI][23], to test functionality on the supported PHP minor versions 5.3, 5.4 and 5.5.
+This framework uses [PHPUnit][22], along with [TravisCI][23], to test functionality on the supported PHP minor versions 5.3, 5.4, 5.5 and 5.6.
 This is done by default on the latest bug fix point release of that minor point version to ensure it works.

-Provisional [HHVM][24] & PHP 5.6 support is provided as-well however this is not guaranteed.
+Provisional [HHVM][24] support is provided as-well however this is not guaranteed.

 The test suite requires [composer][7] for it's dependencies.
 Please see the instructions [here][20] on how to install it.
 After which you can install all the required dependencies